 - Troubleshoot errors with distributed tracing, stack traces, application logs, and more.

-- Query your data in Insights and create custom dashboards, charts, or alerts.
+- Query your data and create custom dashboards, charts, or alerts.